Row64/Row64_Integrations/Oracle_Windows/ReadMe_Oracle_Windows.md

 ## Install Oracle Linux For Windows

-!!! note
-    Make sure you are logged into Windows as a user with administrative privileges.
+NOTE: Make sure you are logged into Windows as a user with administrative privileges.

 If any of the following Oracle environment variables are set, delete them: